Start here

 /spec-chain-anchor. - Underlying wire format:

-/spec-mbnt§5 (manifest mode — the leaf-hashing rulechain-anchor/v1rides on).
+/spec-mbnt§5 (manifest mode — the leaf-hashing rulechain-anchor-v1rides on). - Sibling sample directory — sealed deep-content mode

 Drop-in libraries, byte-for-byte across runtimes.